rowanhill/xssfinder/README.md

 the executor doesn't have to be, as the two communicate via Thrift.
 If a language has Thrift support, an executor can be written for that language.

-Currently, however, there is only a Java implementation of the executor.
+Currently, however, there are only Java and PHP implementations of the executor.

 Usage (Java)
 ------------